osscameroon/osscameroon-blog/content/post/articles/docker-basics-and-commands.md

 USER odoo
 ```

-## Docker-Compose
+## Docker Compose

-Docker-Compose is a tool for defining and running multi-container Docker applications.
-With Docker-Compose, you use a YAML file to configure the services of your application before running it on docker.
+Docker Compose is a tool for defining and running multi-container Docker applications.
+With Docker Compose, you use a YAML file to configure the services of your application before running it on docker.
 This allows you to define the desired number of containers, their builds and storage designs, and then, with a single set of commands, you can build, run and configure all the containers.
-Docker-Compose is ideal for development, test and deployment environments, as well as for continuous integration workflows.
+Docker Compose is ideal for development, test and deployment environments, as well as for continuous integration workflows.

 An example for Odoo is that you need one container for the Odoo server, another for the DB server and finally another as pgAdmin to interact with the DB